Kevin Rempel: Gerald Rempel

 In addition to Kevin's accident, his father, Gerald Rempel, also had an accident which resulted in a spinal cord injury.
 Kevin and Gerald were building a tree stand one day when the branch Gerald was standing on broke, and he fell 25 feet to the ground breaking his back and became a complete paraplegic just nine months from retirement.
 Unfortunately, Gerald struggled with his spinal cord injury and became very negative, and developed a gambling addiction.

 Gerald's wife, Shirley, eventually left Gerald, not because of his disability, but because of his negative attitude.
 Seven weeks later Gerald committed suicide.
 Soon after, while at family counselling, Kevin was asked to share his story of mental resilience and perseverance at a fundraising event for Spinal Cord Injury Ontario.
 His story was very well received and that is what ultimately started his speaking career.

 Team Canada

-Rempel played five years with the Canadian Men's National Para Ice Hockey Team (2010–2015) helping earn a Gold medal at the 2013 World Championships and a Bronze medal at the 2014 Paralympic Winter Games in Sochi, Russia.
+Rempel played five years with the Canadian Men's National Para Ice Hockey Team (2010–2015).
+He helped Canada earn a Gold medal at the 2013 World Championships and a Bronze medal at the 2014 Paralympic Winter Games in Sochi, Russia.

 Keynote speaking

-Rempel is now a full-time speaker delivering keynotes and workshops to corporate audiences worldwide.
-His signature keynote is called The Hero Mindset, which helps audiences focus on small things that make a big difference to become a hero in their own story.
-Rempel has many different programs available that focus on mental health, resilience, and managing change.
+Rempel is a keynote speaker and workshop facilitator whose programs are focused on decision making, safety leadership, change management, and inclusive leadership.
+His speaking work is built around the Check Your EGO framework (Check Your Excuses, Gut, and Options) a practical tool designed to help leaders and teams recognize how internal voice influences decisions under pressure and uncertainty.

+His keynote presentations include The Safety Shift: Leading Without EGO, addressing decision making in safety leadership contexts; The Hero Mindset: How to Make Clear, Confident Decisions in Times of Change, focused on leadership through organizational change; and Leading With Empathy: Hidden Disabilities Are All Around Us, which explores inclusive leadership and the impact of non-visible disabilities in the workplace.

+Rempel has delivered keynotes and workshops for organizations including Deloitte, Enbridge, SaskPower, NAV Canada, FortisBC, WorkSafe BC, and Baytex Energy, among others.